Sustainability: It’s our business.

 Health and Safety is our #1 core value and as such is at the forefront of our sustainability program.
 Safety is not just the hallmark of our Company but is also at the heart of what we provide to customers.
 Our programs and procedures focus on delivering services with unparalleled safety to our employees, our customers, local communities and other key stakeholders.
 Several of our U.S. sites have been recognized by the U.S. Occupational Safety & Health Administration’s Voluntary Protection Program ("VPP") for their effective safety management systems and low injury and illness rates.
 To put that in context, only approximately 2,100 workplaces in the U.S. have earned VPP recognition.

-When providing these services, we are committed to the recycling, reuse and reclamation of these waste streams whenever possible using a variety of methods more fully explained below in the sections describing our general operations.
+We support our customers providing tailored waste solutions that manage waste responsibly while also supporting each customer’s unique sustainability goals and targets.
+When providing these services, we are committed to the recycling, reuse, and reclamation of these waste streams whenever possible using a variety of methods more fully explained below in the sections describing our general operations.
 Many of our branded services exemplify our commitment to sustainability and providing environmental solutions to the marketplace.
 Where possible, liquids such as solvents, chemicals and used oil are continuously recycled to industry standards and made into useful products.
 Tolling programs provide a closed-loop process in which the customer’s spent solvents are recycled to their precise specifications and returned directly to them.

-Clean Harbors instills sustainability within its operations through continuous improvements and well-defined strategic initiatives that show the highest positive impact on the environment, the communities and the economy in which we work and live.
-Our fleet of transportation vehicles represents one of our largest opportunities to apply environmentally sustainable business practices.
+With one of the 20 largest private motor carrier fleets in North America (15,000+), we have a significant opportunity to apply environmentally sustainable business practices.
 Our Asset Refurbishment Program is a comprehensive effort to rebuild key assets to "like-new" quality while reusing or recycling as much of the material as possible.
 On average our refurbished trucks have 20% better fuel economy and replace vehicles that are 15 years old.
 Our goal is to refurbish more than 100 highly technical vehicles used in our operations, like vacuum trucks, industrial air movers and waste oil trucks, every year.

 Clean Harbors makes fleet energy management a key focus, beginning with ongoing reviews by our logistics team to reduce total miles driven.
 We also evaluate options for reducing fuel costs including routine use of rail and barge transportation, implementation of alternative fuel vehicles and using our Performance Plus® re-refined engine oils throughout our fleet.
 Clean Harbors is constantly upgrading our truck fleet with the most fuel-efficient systems and parts and has also designed custom, multi-compartment trucks that can be used to collect and deliver oil at the same time, decreasing fuel consumption.